 My laptop is by far the heaviest item in my pack.
 I’ve been okay with this until the Gobi Expedition.
-As I calculated my pack-weight and estimated the carrying capacity of my Bactrian camel, I realised my reliable workhorse (the laptop, not the camel) would have to make way for lighter foe.
+As I calculated my pack-weight and estimated the carrying capacity of my Bactrian camel, I realized my reliable workhorse (the laptop, not the camel) would have to make way for the lighter foe.
 And with that, the hunt was on for a new ultra-portable laptop.

 On the Hunt

 In Canada, we braved the sub-zero temps to get our frost-bitten fingers on the impossibly cool 11 inches MacBook Air.
 It looked like a normal Mac and felt just as solid, but when we closed it, ‘Wow, that’s small, too small perhaps’.
 Nonetheless, with one fell swoop, we became new owners of what seems a marvel of engineering.